dwbrite/transmission/story.md

 Ouch.
 Maybe it’ll be better to go to bed before she gets home.

-## Husband finds out about the murdering
+~~Put an input prompt here, perhaps.
+Tuesday morning.~~

+[Wednesday]

 > *??? talking, covered by distortion*
 >
 > Wife: Yeah...I’m excited to try out our new toys.

-Jeez, you didn’t want to hear that.
+...
+That is *not* something you wanted to hear.

 ---
+~~Do we need to fill in these lines?~~
+---

-[Friday 11:30 p.m.]
+[Friday 11:30 a.m.]

 Time for lunch...it looks like you have a voicemail from your friend, Dustin.

 > Dustin (worried): Hey, I...I...overheard your wife at the office making...uh...*plans* with some guy...call me, okay?

-Pfft, a little late if you ask me...Dusty’s always up in everyone’s business anyways. *Embarrassing.* You need to talk to your wife tonight.
+Pfft, a little late if you ask me...Dusty’s always up in everyone’s business anyways.
+You need to talk to your wife tonight.

 [Friday 5:05 p.m.]